NovaNix/mist/src/routes/stories/t/2/act2.md

 Slowly and deliberately, he opened his door and slowly made his way down the hallway.
 Every creak of the boards below his feet echoed in his ears.
 His heart raced.
 He managed to make it down the stairs, and out the door.

-The wind on the street put him at ease.
+It was slightly colder out than before.
+The sound from the wind on the street put him at ease.
 He could relax a bit, as the stone ground made a much softer noise than the old planks of the inn.
 The fog was thick tonight, almost as thick as the night he came here.

 The village was just as maze-like as before.
 Nothing looked familiar.
 Every road and alley seemed exactly the same, yet at the same time completely unique.
 He tried to follow the path he had taken with Angela the day prior, but it almost felt as if the layout of the village had changed.
 It felt as if the village didn't want him to leave.